Purpose

 Privilege requirements

-To execute the CREATE SENSITIVE RULE statement, you must have the CREATE SENSITIVE RULE privilege.
-For more information about OceanBase Database privileges, see Privilege types in MySQL-compatible mode.
+To execute the CREATE SENSITIVE RULE statement, the current user must have the CREATE SENSITIVE RULE privilege.
+For more information about the privileges of OceanBase Database, see Privilege classification in MySQL mode.

 Syntax